molgenis/molgenis/docs/documentation/ref-emx.md

 - No special characters, except for; '_' and '#', only letters, numbers are allowed.
 - No names starting with digits.
 - Maximum length for names is 30 chars.
-- Keywords used by programming languages (e.g. java, javascript, mysql) are not allowed.
+- Keywords used by programming languages (e.g. java, javascript, postgresql) are not allowed.

 These rules only apply to the technical names, labels are not limited by these rules.